Gentlemen's Guide: The Best Men’s Tailors In Hong Kong

 See also: 8 Essentials To Be A Gentleman With Brandon Chau

 From their flagship No. 1 Savile Row headquarters in London, Gieves & Hawkes have been dressing men of distinction for over two centuries.
-Recently, the pre-eminent English tailors opened a private tailoring service at Mandarin Oriental Hong Kong.
+Recently, the pre-eminent English tailors opened a private tailoring service in Hong Kong.

 The goal is to create the customer’s dream suit, specifically built around personal measurements and preferences.
 The service begins with an initial consultation, during which clients are invited to share their personal style preferences and suit requirements.
 Once the style has been decided upon, a variety of client measurements are taken to ensure the perfect fit.

 They offer a wide range of styles, fits, cloths and overall looks, crafted to the highest possible specification in classic Savile Row tradition.
 The store also offers ready-to-wear collections, including a range of hand-made suits, jackets and outerwear.